 In parent counseling, you and I will explore your personal values and beliefs about parenting and look at where those values and beliefs came from.
 Oftentimes, this means challenging cultural expectations that are toxic or unrealistic.
 Using Cognitive Behavioral Therapy (CBT), I’ll teach you to question the negative and unhelpful things you tell yourself.
 I want you to realize that your worth as a parent is not defined by what mommy blogs and the culture at large tell you.
 It’s okay to do it your way.

 Adjusting your expectations can go a long way toward improving your self-compassion.
 It can help you be kind to yourself and understand that you don’t have to be perfect.
 I want to help you embrace your imperfections and reassure you that you’re doing the best you can.

 Additionally, I’ll give you new strategies for navigating conflict and communicating with your kids and your partner.
-The goal is to help you create a happier, more harmonious home life where everyone feels loved and supported.
+I will support you if needed when advocating for your children outside your home.
+The goal is to help you create a happier, more harmonious home life and school life, where everyone feels loved and supported.

 No matter how hectic things seem right now, I am confident that you can achieve a healthier work life balance and enjoy more peace in the home.
 You can be both a parent and a professional without sacrificing your health and your values in the meantime.

 You May Have Some Questions And Concerns About Therapy For Parents…